 Source: Poor Charlie’s Almanack

-Munger’s limited partners realized 19.8% annualized returns during the lifetime of the partnership (before fees), comparing very favorably to the 5.0% return realized by the Dow Jones Industrial Average.
+Munger’s limited partners realized 19.8% annualized returns during the lifetime of the partnership (before fees), comparing very favorably to the 5.0% return realized by the Dow Jones Industrial Average in the same time period.
 Clearly, we have a lot to learn from this great investor.

 Munger, Buffett, & Investing

 Charlie Munger heavily influenced Warren Buffett’s investment style.
 Munger believes in holding a hyper-concentrated portfolio of extremely high-quality businesses.
 Munger eschews diversification – he is comfortable holding as few as 3 securities at a time.